slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
-### On investment
+### On money management

+*'Never lose money.
+Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*

 Spend less than you make.
 Stay liquid.
-Never invest in anything you can’t sell in 30 days.
+Never invest in anything you can't sell in 30 days.
 The secret to get rich is not to make more money but to keep it.
-Buy cheap.

-> *'Save a higher proportion of your income.
-This allows you to cut decades off of your working life, because you prioritize working less and retiring early over living a fancier life.'*

-> *'Never lose money.
-Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*

-HINT: How to spot your investment confort zone?
-Scared money never wins, start small. twin risks: the risk of losing money vs the risk of missing opportunity.

-diversify with uncorrelated bets is incredibly important!
-Holy grail is 15 uncorrelated bets. humility and triangulation of great people levete your probabbilities of making good decisions

 > *'When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.' -- Warren Buffett*